immuta/tap-productboard/README.md

 # tap-productboard
-Tap for the Productboard API
+Tap for the Productboard API - test connection